MDD Working Group Leadership

 Our History

 The MDD workgroup has been a part of the Psychiatric Genomics Consortium from its beginning circa 2007.
-Since then, we have grown to include over 200 scientists from more than 15-20 countries around the world.
+Since then, we have grown to include over 350 scientists from more than 30 countries around the world.
 Our interdisciplinary membership ranges from distinguished faculty to junior investigators from all of the academic disciplines required for this collaborative work, including epidemiology, statistical genetics, and clinical psychiatry/psychology.

 Our Motivation

-Depression, including major depression (MDD), affects over 300 million individuals worldwide, and represents a leading causing of disability worldwide.
+Depression, including major depression (MDD), affects over 300 million individuals worldwide, and represents a leading cause of disability worldwide.
 People who are depressed may experience profound sadness, lose interest in life activities, have difficulty sleeping or concentrating, and may even think about or attempt suicide.

 It has long been observed that depression runs in families.
-Research on twins (who share either 50% or 100% of their genetic information) has found that nearly 40% of differences in risk for depression can be explained by genetic factors.
+Research on twins (who share either 50% or 100% of their genetic information) has found that 30-50% of differences in risk for depression can be explained by genetic factors.
 This PGC MDD workgroup seeks to identify which specific parts of our genetic code contribute to this debilitating condition and its consequences—and how.

 For more information on major depression, see our list of compiled resources.